2017 Labour Conference & Women’s Conference Reports

 Leonie Barua was another first time delegate at #Lab17.
-As BAME Officer for Preston Park Labour and Policy Officer for the Brighton & Hove Black Asian and Minority Ethnic (BAME) Labour Forum, Leonie wanted her report to include some issues of particular relevance to people from BAME communities.
+As BAME Officer for Preston Park Labour and Policy Officer for the Brighton & Hove Black Asian and Minority Ethnic (BAME) Labour Forum, Leonie’s report includes some issues of particular relevance to people from BAME communities.
 Given her background in teaching and race equality, she also focused on education.

 Elaine Bewley is Pavilion Labour’s Women’s Officer and Chair of Hanover & Elm Grove Branch.
 Elaine was our delegate to Labour Women’s Conference, and our Women’s Delegate to #Lab17, where she made a great intervention on the issue of disabled access.
-Elaine’s report covers all her experiences at both conferences.
+Elaine’s report primarily covers her experiences at Women’s Conference.

 Jane Clarke looks after Preston Park Labour’s social media.
 She worked for 25 years in TV production and press work, including seven years at the Foreign and Commonwealth Office.
 She now writes full time and her novels are published under the name Jane Lythell.
-You can watch Jane’s summary report on #Lab17 to the Pavilion Labour GC.
+You can read Jane’s report and watch Jane reporting in person on #Lab17 to the Pavilion Labour GC.

 Freddie Evans is a young member in Hanover & Elm Grove Branch and was our Youth delegate to #Lab17.
-But Freddie has attended Labour Conference before and he noticed a very different conference with delegates and members fired-up and invigorated.
+But he had attended Labour Conference before and, as Freddie reports, he noticed a very different conference with delegates and members fired-up and invigorated.
 That requires a return to a longer conference, which the Labour Party can now afford.

 Juliet McCaffery has been a Labour Party member for 40 years and was a Labour Councillor for Preston Park from 1996-2011.
 She is now Chair of Withdean Labour and stood as a Labour council candidate in Withdean in 2015, substantially increasing the Labour vote and defeating the Green Councillor elected in 2011.
 Withdean like all wards, needs the full support of the Labour Party.
-Juliet had questions for Iain McNicol, Labour’s General Secretary, but was frustrated by CAC’s timetable for #Lab17.
+Juliet had questions for Iain McNicol, Labour’s General Secretary, but was frustrated by CAC’s timetable for #Lab17 as she reports.

 Pam Page is a member of Hanover & Elm Grove Branch.
-She felt empowered by Labour’s truly participatory conference, with impressive speakers and knowledgeable, passionate delegates.
+Pam’s report reflects how the many members at #Lab17 felt empowered by Labour’s truly participatory conference, with impressive speakers and knowledgeable, passionate delegates.

 Sarah Pickett is Chair of Hollingdean & Stanmer Labour and was another first time delegate at Women’s Conference and Labour Conference.
-She reports from both conferences and also from Labour’s fringe event for Autism and Neurodiversity, where the Party’s new manifesto was launched.
+Sarah’s report covers both conferences and also from Labour’s fringe event for Autism and Neurodiversity, where the Party’s new manifesto was launched.

 All Pavilion Labour’s Conference delegates, including Eamonn Custance, Nadia Edmond (Preston Park Labour), Aidan Pettitt (Preston Park Labour) and Glory Rigueros (HEG Branch) will be happy to report direct to Branch meetings and to the November GC meeting.